dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 the background of human culture itself has eluded the need for (inspection).

-> Remember, I'm writing this article with less than $20 to my name and
+> "Remember, I'm writing this article with less than $20 to my name
-> less than $400 in annual income from 2016.
-I have never taken money
+> and less than $400 in annual income from 2016.
+I have never taken
-> from the US Federal Government, except two years of income tax
+> money from the US Federal Government, except two years of income tax
-> refunds.
+> refunds." -- Me, the victim, which crucial to remember when dealing
+> with overwhelming blame-the-victim tactics.

+Here's my snapshot of my grades on my Coursera profile.
+I'm a lifelong learner who has dabbled and/or has a basic working-knowledge of bioinformatics, epigenetics, chemistry, physics, law, international law, maritime law, military doctrine, logistics, business, venture capital, finance, accounting, pure math, programming, pharmacology, philosophy, linguistics, semiotics and countless other subjects.
+But in an economy where a myriad of skills fuel your capacity for employment, I still can't find a job.

 # References for Legal Ideas Discussed  (at the top)